 Dragon Vs. Unicorns: Kate the Chemist by Dr. Kate Biberdorf with Hillary Homzie

-Exciting from the first page (a fire breathing science experiment!!), this awesome new STEM chapter book series is hard to put down.
+Exciting from the first page (a fire breathing science experiment!!), these awesome new STEM chapter books for 4th graders are hard to put down.
 There are many things happening in Kate’s busy life every day but no matter if she’s dealing with science, the school play, or friends, she’s a determined problem solver.
 When she tries to figure out who is sabotaging the school musical, it’s going to take all her skills to find the culprit.

 Timmy Failure by Stephan Pastis

 Timmy is a clueless detective with a polar bear sidekick.
 Their adventures will make you laugh out loud!